How to Prepare Salmon

 - Place salmon in pan skin side up until well browned.
 Turn over and cook until skin is crispy.
 This takes about 4-5 minutes.

 - Pour remaining marinade while continuing to cook.

-- At this point, as on option, you can put salmon in oven at 400 degrees F. on lower rack for about five minutes.
+- At this point, as you turn the salmon over, as on option, you can put salmon in oven at 400 degrees F. on lower rack for about five minutes.